Practitioner courses at Nottingham Law School

 - risk management for law firms and legal services providers

 - mediation and negotiation skills, strategies and tactics

 - project management and strategic planning in litigation and dispute resolution

 Postgraduate, professional and supported research

-We offer a suite of practice-based and up to and including a professional doctorate, suitable for individuals wishing to enhance their skills.
+We offer a suite of practice-based degrees, up to and including a professional doctorate, suitable for individuals wishing to enhance their skills.
 If you do not wish to embark on a complete degree programme, ask about attending one or more modules or units on a continuing professional development basis.
 For senior practitioners who wish to explore their practice by carrying out a supported research project, ask about opportunities to proceed directly to the dissertation or project phase of an LLM programme.

 For further information about any of these opportunities, please telephone +44 (0)115 848 4460 or email us.